 Presently, the Company does not have an investor relations policy or protocol in place nor a dedicated inhouse investor relations team, as the Board was of the view that the current communication channels are sufficient and cost-effective.
 The Company will assess the need to establish an investor policy or protocol or investor relations team as and when it deems necessary.
-Notwithstanding so, taking into account the communication and dialogue with Shareholders undertaken by the Company as set out above, the Board is of the view that the Company complies with Principle 12 of the Code.
+Notwithstanding so, taking into account the communication and dialogue with Shareholders undertaken by the Company as set out above including the engagement of a professional investor relations firm to advise the Company, the Board is of the view that the Company complies with Principle 12 of the Code.